 The altitude indicator tells the pilot how high the aircraft flies with regard to a set barometric pressure or level.
-This is usually mean sea level (MSL or QNH) but when flying at flight levels the level is 1013 hPa/mbar or 29.92 inHg (QNE) and in mountain areas field elevation is sometimes used (QFE).
+This is usually mean sea level (MSL or QNH) but when flying at flight levels the level is 1013 hPa/mbar or 29.92 inHg (QNE) and around mountain areas field elevation is sometimes used (QFE).

 As the aircraft is moving in three dimensions the altitude indicator or altimeter is primarily important for obstacle clearance by the pilot.
-Setting the correct barometric pressure is equally important as a difference of 1 hPa/mbar is some 27 feet change in altitude.
+Setting the correct barometric pressure is therefore equally important as a difference of 1 hPa/mbar is some 27 feet change in altitude.

-For safety reasons all aircraft in the same area should set the same QNH in the sub window.
+Thus for safety reasons all aircraft in the same area should set the same QNH in the sub window.

 Here we are going to take a look inside this altitude indicator and see how it operates and what limitations these instruments may have that you must be aware off.